xars7/the-777-playground/README.md

             or can't request the page.
 Watch the spider go from the topic 'web scraping' to 'Kanpur Central railway station'

 TerminalTimer - very simple program with a Countdown timer and StopWatch function

+Updater - this is a bash script used to update and upgrade your linux without having to type in the command